LittleWM/ggivings/docs/policy/bylaw.md

 # Bylaw

+Updated on 01/24/2023

 ## Article I - Name
 The name of this private operating foundation shall be GGivings, hereinafter referred to as "the Foundation".

 ## Article II - Purpose
-The purpose of the Foundation is to operate exclusively for charitable, scientific, and educational purposes.
+The organization is organized exclusively for charitable, religious, educational, and scientific purposes under section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
 Specifically, the Foundation shall provide financial assistance to children for education and to individuals living in poverty for basic medical needs.

 ## Article III - Board of Directors
 The Board of Directors shall be the governing body of the Foundation, responsible for its overall management, direction, and control.
 The Board shall consist of at least three (3) members, including a President, Secretary, and Treasurer.